KhronosGroup/Vulkan-Samples/samples/api/timestamp_queries/README.md

 So while it may may sound reasonable to write timestamps for the vertex and fragment shader stage directly one after another, that will usually not return meaningful results due to how the GPU works.

 And so for this example, we take the same approach as some popular CPU/GPU profilers by only using the top and bottom stages of the pipeline.
-This combination is known to give proper timing results on most GPUs.
+This combination is known to give proper approximate timing results on most GPUs.

 ## Checking for support